launchscout/apprentice_program/Expectations.md

 We expect the apprentices to:

-* Particpate in planning poker, backlog grooming, sprint reviews, and retros.
+* Particpate in planning, backlog grooming, sprint reviews, and retros.
 That includes pointing out stories and giving opinions where it makes sense.
 * Start pair programming.
 Asking lots of questions, taking notes, and trying to learn as much as possible.
 * Spend the time outside of pair programming (or at home) exploring topics they've taken notes on, learning when they can.
 * Speak up and contribute by giving their understanding of the code they are looking at.